Life of Pi (film): Controversies and animal abuse allegations

 A trust named after Carnatic musician Irayimman Thampi has accused Bombay Jayashri's Oscar-nominated song "Pi's Lullaby" of not being an original composition.
-The trust has alleged that the first eight lines of the song is a word-by-word translation of composer Thampi's renowned lullaby in Malayalam "Omanathinkal Kidavo".
+The trust has alleged that the first eight lines of the song is a word-by-word translation of composer Thampi's lullaby in Malayalam "Omanathinkal Kidavo".
 Jayashri has denied the allegation.
+Earlier, Jayashri had used Thampi's lullaby in her album Vatsalyam, released in 2003.

-A 2013 investigation by the Hollywood Reporter brought to light leaked emails suggesting that animals involved in the filming of Life of Pi had been mistreated during the filming despite the American Humane Association's "No Animals Were Harmed" certification on the film.
-In an April 7, 2011, AHA monitor, Gina Johnson, wrote that "last week we almost killed King", in reference to a tiger used for filming.
+A 2013 investigation by The Hollywood Reporter brought to light leaked emails suggesting that animals had been mistreated during filming though the American Humane Association put its "No Animals Were Harmed" certification on the film.
+In an April 7, 2011, email, AHA monitor Gina Johnson wrote, "last week we almost killed King", in reference to a tiger used for filming.
 The email goes on to suggest that the incident, in which the tiger apparently nearly drowned while filming a scene, would be "downplayed" in the official report to the AHA.
 Additionally, the exposé alleges that Johnson was involved in a romantic relationship with one of the film's producers, possibly representing a conflict of interest.
 Life of Pi director Ang Lee has described the animal abuse allegations as "an accident" in interviews.
 Following the publication of the Hollywood Reporter investigation, Gina Johnson resigned from her position with the AHA.

 New animal welfare concerns were raised in 2015 when PETA released a video that showed Life of Pi animal trainer Michael Hackenberger swearing at and whipping a young tiger 19 times.
 In April 2016, the Ontario Society for the Prevention of Cruelty to Animals filed animal cruelty charges against Hackenberger based on the video evidence.